 - Lead Read Option (Pistol, Full Panther)

 With Kyler Murray at quarterback, the Arizona playbook has many Boot and Option plays to put Murray’s speed and athleticism (a draft pick by MLB’s Oakland Athletics) to full use.
-The threat of his legs makes Play Action that much more dangerous.
+The threat of his legs makes Play Action that much more dangerous with his 92 Speed.

 The Pistol and Shotgun formations should be the base of your strategy as they include most of the Option plays.
-The Lead Read Option is a more advanced Option play in a formation built around the QB moving, and while it may seem odd to have a QB Draw listed, being that it is in Shotgun, you should have plenty of time to build up speed and avoid defenders for at least a modest gain.
-Boot plays are always good for running QBs, especially if they have a strong arm on the run, as Murray does.
+Power Read is a unique read option that sends the quarterback and halfback far to the outside, to the left of the line.
+The Lead Read Option is a more advanced option play in a formation built around the quarterback moving.
+Boot plays are always good for running signal callers, especially if they have a strong arm on the run, as Murray does.